bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/adr/ADR-Cloud.md

 # Infrastructure Hosting

 ## Context and Problem Statement
+We need to run the application and host the corresponding data somewhere.
 Should we use a cloud provider and if so, which one?

 ## Considered Options

-* Hosting the applications in our own data center or an outsourced data center
+* Hosting the applications in an outsourced data center using a managed service provider
 * Hosting in AWS
 * Hosting in Azure

 ## Decision Outcome

-Chosen option: "Hosting in AWS", because the startup costs are lower compared with typical 3 year leasing and data center build out costs as well as the availability of platform as a service for several key needs.
+Chosen option: "Hosting in AWS", because the startup costs for running in the public cloud are lower compared with typical 3 year leasing and data center build out costs as well as the availability of platform as a service for several key needs.
 This also translates to getting up and running faster.
 Between the cloud options, we selected AWS versus Azure for the highly opinionated reason that our whole team would be happy if we never have to use Azure again in our careers.
 We could cite reasons for this at length but the gist of it is that in our